rrrcompagnoni/shortener/docs/use_cases/alias_creation.md

 ## Notes

-1. There is an automatic conflict resolution when there is an ID collision.
-That resolution function should change the ID picked every time.
-2. You can pass an optional ID to the insert function.
+1. You can pass an optional ID to the insert function.
 That enables ID customization.
-3. The Alias ID inventory implementation takes a random ID.
+2. The Alias ID inventory implementation takes a random ID.
 It doesn't check inventory.
 A more robust implementation should rely on a previous created inventory with allocation constraints.